So…Why Everest?

 The First Spark

-At first, I was fascinated by their storytelling—two climbers sharing real-time updates from the tallest peak in the world.
+At first, I was fascinated by their storytelling and platform.
 This was groundbreaking at the time!
-But somewhere along the way, it stopped being about their content, and something inside me shifted—just ask my best friend!
+But somewhere along the way, it stopped being about their content, and something inside me shifted… just ask my best friend!

 I didn’t just want to watch their story.
 I wanted to live it.
-Everest planted itself in my heart that year, even though I didn’t believe I’d ever be the kind of person who could make it there.
+Everest planted itself in my heart, even though I didn’t believe I’d ever be the kind of person who could make it there.
 I wasn’t disciplined.
 I wasn’t athletic.
-I’ve never considered myself particularly tough—I cry ALL the time!
-My parents signed me up for every sport in middle school… and I quit every single one.
+I’ve never considered myself particularly tough (I cry ALL the time)!

-So… I buried the dream.
-I hiked.
-I explored.
-I chased adventure in ways that felt more attainable.
+So… I buried the dream, hiked, explored, chased adventure in ways that felt more attainable.
 But Everest never completely went away.

 Kilimanjaro Changed Everything